bjornkihlberg/chezscheme-socket/README.md

 ; Start listening for incoming client connections.
 (server-listen server 3) ; Allow up to 3 pending clients waiting for connection

+; Check if there are any pending clients
+(receiving? server) ; Returns #t means receive-client will return immediately

 ; Accept an incoming client connection.
 ; Note: receive-client blocks the running thread until a client has been received!
 (define client (receive-client server)) ; Returns a socket